ARCAS: An Augmented Reality Collision Avoidance System with SLAM-Based Tracking for Enhancing VRU Safety: System Design

 \subsection{Algorithms}

-This subsection outlines the core logic of the ARCAS system: the server and the client.
 The server, running on a machine connected to the 3D LiDAR, handles object tracking, and data transmission.
 The client, running on the AR headset, manages system initialization, coordinate calibration, and real-time visualization.
 The pseudocode for each component is presented below.